Trump's 'drug-infested den' remarks prompt strong reaction in New Hampshire

 - But others find them inappropriate or poke fun at them on social media

-(CNN)Was it "really disgusting" or "right on the mark"?
+Manchester, New Hampshire (CNN)Was it "really disgusting" or "right on the mark"?

 Those show the range of reactions in New Hampshire to President Donald Trump's characterization of the state as a "drug-infested den" while speaking to Mexican President Enrique Peña Nieto in January.